carterkowel/carterkowel.github.io/experience.md

 Electrical and Mechanical Team Member, Sept 2019 – Mar 2021
 ![rs](https://raw.githubusercontent.com/carterkowel/carterkowel.github.io/master/assets/images/UBCSolar.jpg)

 [UBC Solar](https://ubcsolar.com/) is a student team focused on the design and manufacturing of solar-powered race cars.
 Their core values include sustainability, education, and proffesionalism.
-My experience indluded:
+My technical responsibilities included:

+## Design
+* 4-Layer PCB Cost Reduction Redesign
+	* Redesigned a 4-layer PCB in Altium, replacing an upstream transformer for a BUCK converter and a downstream digital isolator to reduce production cost by 20%
+	* Routed sensitive SPI signals, utilizing multi-layer ground planes to protect the signals
 •	Car Cabling Schematic in Altium
 •	Steering wheel PCB design in Eagle
 •	3D Modeling of mounts and fastenrs in Solidworks

 # Mars Rover Robot Competition
 Electrical Lead, May 2021 – Aug 2021